tesseract-robotics/tesseract_python/docs/_source/modules/tesseract_motion_planners_simple/tesseract_motion_planners_simple.rst

    :local:
    :backlinks: none

-This package provides simple interpolation planners for Tesseract.
+This module provides simple interpolation planners for Tesseract.
 These interpolation planners are typically used to increase the density of waypoints before passing to another planner such as TrajOpt or Descartes.
 Planning is typically done using the ``tesseract_task_composer`` interface.